PMI-PBA Exam Changes

-I’ve been getting questions about the upcoming changes to the PMI Professional in Business Analysis (PMI-PBA)® exam.
+I’ve been getting questions about the upcoming changes to the PMI-PBA exam.
 This is understandable, since PMI has announced an exam change for June 25, 2018 to harmonize the exam with The PMI Guide to Business Analysis released in 2017.

 For 2018, the only change to the PMI-PBA exam is a minor lexicon update to harmonize the terminology between the terms used in the exam questions with The PMI Guide to Business Analysis.
 This simply means that some questions might be reworded to better to reflect the terms used in the guide.